Lopi/vFeed-Scripts/README.md

 # vFeed-Scripts
 A python script utilizing the vFeed API to create a customized vulnerability threat feed based on your organization's technologies.
+Three files will be created after running the script.

+1. vulns.json
+2. nessus_scans.json
+3. nmap_scans.json
-# Example Output
+## Example Output
 ```
 -> % python threatfeed.py
 Updating the vFeed database from your scripts